 In each class there may be a maximum of two wild card entries.

-Wild Card entry applications will be made by the operating team, via IRTA to the Grand Prix Commission (GPC), at least 45 50 days before the event (as from 2024 90 days for events outside Europe).
+Wild Card entry applications will be made by the operating team, via IRTA to the Grand Prix Commission (GPC), at least 50 days before the event (90 days for events outside Europe).